X

 • Drive north

 • Stop at Gadot Observation Point - This breathtaking viewpoint located in northern Israel, offers stunning panoramic views of the Galilee region, the Hula Valley, and the Golan Heights.
-Hear from your guide about the challenges and successes of the area and learn what happened in this region in the past two years.
+Hear from your guide about the Six Days War and its consequences, and how it is connected to the current geopolitical situation.

 • Check into your hotel - And enjoy hotel's facilities